AlaaAbukmeil/crud_springboot_optimized/README.md

 - As a user, I'd like to assign a sensor to a given gateway.
 - As a user, I'd like to query for sensors of a certain type.
 - As a user, I'd like to query for a gateway that has electrical sensors assigned to it.
+- Delete gateway
+- Delete sensor
+- Show unassigned sensors
+- Add sensor type to a sensor
+- Remove sensor type from a sensor

+- Add sensor type
+- Remove sensor type

+- last reading of a sensor regardless of sensor type

+- add a sensor reading update

 **Bonus:**
 - Sensors can have a `last_reading` for each sensor type.
 The `last_reading` consists of a timestamp and a value.